jevko/experiments/README.md

 `astToJs` converts a syntax tree returned by `parse` to a JavaScript value.

-## AST to HTML
+## astToHtml

-`astToHtml` converts a parse tree returned by `parse` into HTML/XML, effectively translating a compact Jevko-based encoding of XML to XML itself.
+`astToHtml` converts a parse tree returned by `parse` into HTML/XML string, effectively translating a compact Jevko-based encoding of XML to XML itself.
 For example the following Jevko string:

 ```
 [html][